 If you have received your payment from Centrelink, they will send you a PAYG Payment Summary directly which will include the Paid Parental Leave details for you to include in your tax return.

-I have created a free checklist that you can download to help you gather the information you will require when you sit down and prepare your application.
+I have created a free checklist for you to download.
+It will help you to gather the exact information you will need when you sit down and prepare your application.
 Enter your details below and the PPL Checklist will be emailed to you.